Rebilly/rebilly-js-sdk/docs/reference/resources/customers.md

 **Returns**

-A member exposing the contact fields.
+A member exposing the customer fields.

 Type [`Member`][goto-member]